 Throughout his career, James has been involved in the development of hybrid and electric vehicle technology, from academic case studies whilst at university to the Ford PHEV Transit demonstrator fleet, successfully trialled in London and now on sale to the general public.
 He regularly contributes to articles and presents at industry events and seminars.

 Gloria Esposito, Head of Projects

-Neil is responsible for LowCVP's communications activities including all publications, the monthly e-newsletter and the website.
-He also manages the Partnership's own events, including the annual conference and party conference activities, and agrees participation in third-party initiatives.
-Neil is responsible for media and Parliamentary communications and also for the Secretariat's information management.
+Neil is responsible for LowCVP's communications activities including most publications, the monthly e-newsletter and has strategic oversight of the website.
+He also manages the Partnership's own events, including the Annual Conference, Champions Awards and Parliamentary/Party Conference activities; he also agrees participation in third-party initiatives.
+Neil is responsible for media and Parliamentary communications and for aspects of the Secretariat's information management.